Unforgiving. Historic. Gnarly. Do you have what it takes?

 Porcupines can waddle along the trail, and especially seem to come out near dusk - be alert for them - they do not shoot quills, contact must be made

-100K & 100 milers going into / through Saturday night - typically dips into the 30's - DRESS WARM - have gloves, hats, etc in your drop bags
+100K & 100 milers going into / through Saturday night - temperature can dip into the 30's or 40's and be foggy - DRESS WARM - have gloves, hats, etc in your drop bags

 100K & 100 milers going into / through Saturday night - have a WHISTLE with you in case you go down an embankment and need assistance in the dark